 The hotel is very centrally located.
 Staff were very helpful (ie. did online bus reservation for my travel to Dublin).
 Clean rooms, good wifi, good towels and linens.
 Complimentary coffee and tea in room.
 Shampoo and soaps provided.
 Nice, bright room.
 Very much enjoyed our stay.

-Traveller from Newcastle, UK
+Traveller from British Columbia

 Located in Cork City Centre, this eco-friendly hotel is within a 5-minute walk of Custom House and Cork City Hall.
 Bells of …More

 We stayed in a 2 bedroom apartment complete with kitchen and laundry facilities.
 While we didn't need them, for those staying longer it would be nice place to stay.
 Don't plan on eating at the restaurant as it is very pricy.